Jack Skellington: Chain of Memories

-"Created" from Sora's memories of Halloween Town, when Jack Skellington wanted to ask Doctor Finkelstein what happened when he sniffs the potion that can bring "true memories", Heartless appeared.
-When Jack Skellington had found out that Oogie Boogie had stolen Doc's potion, he must stop him before Oogie drinks the whole potion.
+Jack Skellington appears in Kingdom Hearts: Chain of Memories as part of a world created from Sora's memories of Halloween Town.
+When Jack Skellington wanted to ask Doctor Finkelstein what happened when he sniffs the potion that can bring "true memories", Heartless appeared.
+When Jack had found out that Oogie Boogie had stolen Doc's potion, he must stop him before Oogie drinks the whole potion.
 They fail to reach him before he does, but they defeat him, as Oogie becomes overwhelmed with fear as a side effect of the potion.
 Sora becomes worried about what will happen when he discovers his true memories, but Jack reassures him that fear is a sign of a strong heart.

 Kingdom Hearts 358/2 Days

-In this game, Roxas arrives at Halloween Town while Jack is in the middle of brainstorming for Halloween.
+In 358/2 Days, Roxas arrives at Halloween Town while Jack is in the middle of brainstorming for Halloween.
 Jack is having trouble with thinking of things but gets inspiration when he sees Roxas leaving through a Dark Corridor.
-Time after time, Roxas' adventures through Halloween Town inspire Jack to create such things as balloons filled with spiders, exploding frost pumpkins, and Halloween lanterns.
-When Roxas is sent to find the source of a terrible drop in heartless population, he finds the town overrun with monsters called Tentaclaws.
-After seeing Roxas defeating the source of the Tentaclaws, the cannibalistic Leechgrave, Jack invents a terrifying scarecrowish version of Roxas as his centerpiece for that Halloween.
+Roxas' adventures through Halloween Town inspire Jack to create such things as balloons filled with spiders, exploding frost pumpkins, and Halloween lanterns.
+When Roxas is sent to find the source of a drop in the Heartless population, he finds the town overrun with monsters called Tentaclaws.
+After seeing Roxas defeating the source of the Tentaclaws, the cannibalistic Leechgrave, Jack creates a scarecrow based on Roxas as his centerpiece for Halloween.